codalogic/exodep/README.md

 Causes a shell command to be executed.
 It's probably a good idea to use this command with the `windows`, `linux` or `osx` conditional commands.

+Exodep variables in the command are expanded before the command is executed.

 Example:

     linux exec make